angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 #### Game 1

 Leif leads on :card[Grief] and I immediately put him on reanimator.
-He then plays dauthi voidwalker and I'm fairly confused.
-I draw a personal tutor that fetches Doomsday, and I win comfortably without getting too disrupted.
+He then plays :card[Dauthi Voidwalker] and I'm fairly confused.
+I draw a Personal Tutor that fetches Doomsday, and I win comfortably without getting too disrupted.

 Sidebarding: